studAnja22/vteamBackend/README.md

 Example on localhost: `localhost:1337/user/details`
 - `POST /register`: Register a new user.
 - `GET /details/:email`: Get all data on one user by email.
+- `GET /details/:id`: Get all data on one user by id.
 - `PUT /:userEmail/pay/prepaid/`: Pay your debt in full with prepaid.
 - `PUT /:userEmail/pay/bill/`: Pay your debt in full with monthly bill.
 - `PUT /update/name`: Update the users name.